Designing networks

 pass

-Now we use the creator.create_locations() to create the location instances and - and this is important - to assign the agents, which are already in the model, to the location instances:
+Now we use the creator.create_locations() to create the location instances and - and this is important - to assign the actors, which are already in the environment, to the location instances:

 [17]: